GSA/fpki-guides/_announcements/01_microsoft_constraint.md

 ### 8.&nbsp;&nbsp;What Windows versions are affected?
 All Windows versions from Vista forward are affected.

-### 9.&nbsp;&nbsp;Will the group policy object distribution affect IPSec certificates if the server authentication bit is enabled and used with Microsoft Operating Systems?
-No, group policy object distribution will not negatively impact IPSec certificates.

-### 10.&nbsp;&nbsp;Can I create a custom CTL for our enterprise?
+### 9.&nbsp;&nbsp;Can I create a custom CTL for our enterprise?
-Yes, a trusted or untrusted, custom CTL can be created for your enterprise: [Creating, Signing, and Storing a CTL](https://msdn.microsoft.com/en-us/library/windows/desktop/aa379867(v=vs.85).aspx){:target="_blank"}.
+Yes, a trusted or untrusted, custom CTL can be created for your agency enterprise: [Creating, Signing, and Storing a CTL](https://msdn.microsoft.com/en-us/library/windows/desktop/aa379867(v=vs.85).aspx){:target="_blank"}.

+However, we don't recommend this.
+Simplicity can help security, and it's simpler to manage a group policy object than a custom CTL.

 ## Additional Resources